percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.0.0.rst

 Percona announces the general availability of |Percona Kubernetes Operator for Percona Server for MongoDB| 1.0.0 on May 29, 2019.
 This release is now the current GA release in the 1.0 series. `Install the Kubernetes Operator for Percona Server for MongoDB by following the instructions <https://www.percona.com/doc/kubernetes-operator-for-psmongodb/kubernetes.html>`__.
 Please see the `GA release announcement <https://www.percona.com/blog/2019/05/29/percona-kubernetes-operators/>`__.
 All of Percona's software is open-source and free.

 The Percona Kubernetes Operator for Percona Server for MongoDB automates the lifecycle of your Percona Server for MongoDB environment.
-The Operator can be used to instantiate a Percona Server for MongoDB, or scale an existing replica set.
+The Operator can be used to create a Percona Server for MongoDB replica set, or scale an existing replica set.

-The Operator contains the necessary Kubernetes settings and provides a consistent Percona Server for MongoDB instance.
+The Operator creates a Percona Server for MongoDB replica set with the needed settings and provides a consistent Percona Server for MongoDB instance.
 The Percona Kubernetes Operators are based on best practices for configuration and setup of the Percona Server for MongoDB.

 The Kubernetes Operators provide a consistent way to package, deploy, manage, and perform a backup and a restore for a Kubernetes application.
 Operators deliver automation advantages in cloud-native applications and may save time while providing a consistent environment.